Multiscale Simulations of Complex Systems by Learning their Effective Dynamics: Methods

 \subsection{Autoencoders (AE)}

-Classical autoencoders are nonlinear neural networks that map an input to a low dimensional latent space and then decode it to the original dimension at the output, trained to minimize the reconstruction loss $\calL=|\bmx-\bmtx|^2$.
-They were proposed in~\cite{kramer1991nonlinear} as a nonlinear alternative to Principal Component Analysis (PCA).
+Classical autoencoders are non-linear neural networks that map an input to a low dimensional latent space and then decode it to the original dimension at the output, trained to minimize the reconstruction loss $\calL=|\bmx-\bmtx|^2$.
+They were proposed in as a non-linear alternative to Principal Component Analysis (PCA).
 An autoencoder is depicted in \Cref{fig:autoencoder:autoencoder}.

+In this work, we employ feed-forward AEs to identify the coarse representation of the Fitz-Hugh Nagumo equation, and the Kuramoto-Sivashinsky equation.